wso2/product-ei/product-scenarios/2-Bridging-systems-that-communicate-in-different-protocols/2.9-Integration with systems that communicate domain-specific protocols/2.9.2- Receive messages over any protocol to FIX (Proxy Services with the FIX Transport)/readme.md

 ## Pre-requisites

 - You will need the two sample FIX applications that come with Quickfix/J (Banzai and Executor).
-Configure the two applications to establish sessions with the ESB.
+Configure the two applications to establish sessions with the integrator.
-- For information on setting up Quickfix/J, see [Configuring WSO2 Enterprise Integrator to use the FIX transport](https://docs.wso2.com/display/ESB500/Setting+Up+the+ESB+Samples).
+- For information on setting up Quickfix/J, see [Configuring WSO2 Enterprise Integrator to use the FIX transport](https://docs.wso2.com/display/EI640/Setting+Up+the+ESB+Samples).
 - Start Banzai and Executor.
 - Enable FIX transport in the Synapse axis2.xml.
 - Configure Synapse for FIX samples.
-- Open the <ESB_HOME>/repository/samples/synapse_sample_257.xml file and make sure that transport.fix.AcceptorConfigURL property points to the fix-synapse.cfg file you created.
+- Open the <EI_HOME>/samples/service-bus/synapse_sample_257.xml file and make sure that transport.fix .AcceptorConfigURL property points to the fix-synapse.cfg file you created.
 Also make sure that transport.fix.
 InitiatorConfigURL property points to the synapse-sender.cfg file you created.
 Once done, you can start the Synapse configuration
-- Send an order request from Banzai to the ESB.
+- Send an order request from Banzai to the EI.

-WSO2 ESB will create a session with an Executor and forward the order request.
+WSO2 EI will create a session with an Executor and forward the order request.
 The responses coming from the Executor will be sent back to Banzai.

 ```xml